 Have you ever wanted to change your name?
-I have.
 Growing up as a church girl, going to the bible book store with my family was when it first hit me.
 My siblings would find a bookmark with their name and meaning on it such as grace, star and prophet.
-Mine was “weak eyes”.
+Mine was weak eyes or weary.
 Yes, you heard right.
-You guessed it, I never bought the book mark.
-No need being reminded of that.
+Of course, I never bought the bookmark.
+No need to be reminded of that.

 For those that don’t know the story of Leah, let me tell you.
 There were two sisters, Rachel and Leah.
 Rachel was beautiful and had the love of Jacob.
 He was so smitten that he offered her father seven years of hard labor in exchange for Rachel.
-Yet, when it came for his prize on his wedding night, Leah was in His bed.
+Yet, when it came for His prize on His wedding night, Leah was in His bed.
 He was tricked.

-Before I formed you in the womb I knew you,before you were born I set you apart – Jeremiah 1:5
+Before I formed you in the womb I knew you,before you were born I set you apart.” -Jeremiah 1:5

 We can also learn a lesson from Leah’s faith in God and from her trials.
 God is the giver of all good gifts, and Leah always gave credit to God and God’s providence.
 When she felt alone and unloved, she prayed and trusted in God, and God was there to help.
 She held on to hope and saw that God was blessing her.